Australia national rugby league team: 1920s

-The 1920 Great Britain Lions tour saw Australia win the Ashes for the first time on home soil.
-Crowds were massive including nearly 70,000 at the first Tour match versus Sydney.
+The 1920 Great Britain Lions tour saw Australia win the Ashes series for the first time on home soil.
+Crowds were massive, including nearly 70,000 at the first Tour match versus Sydney.
 The 1921–22 Kangaroo tour of Great Britain also included a New Zealander and was ostensibly an Australasian side.
 In January 1922, an "England" side defeated Australia 6–0 at The Willows, Salford, to win back the Ashes that had been lost in 1920.
 They did not lose again until 1950.

-The Australian national team first wore green and gold in a hooped design, on Saturday 23 June 1928, when they met Great Britain in the first Test at the Brisbane Exhibition Ground.
-Britain led 10–2 after 25 minutes, 13–7 at half time and, after a nervous second half, eventually claimed the Test 15–12.
+The Australian national team first wore green and gold in a hooped design on Saturday, 23 June 1928, when they met Great Britain in the first Test at the Brisbane Exhibition Ground.
+Britain led 10-2 after 25 minutes, 13-7 at half time, and, after a nervous second half, eventually claimed the Test 15–12.
 The England team won both the 1928 series in Australia and New Zealand by two tests to one.
 They were presented with the Ashes Trophy by the Australians, which the two countries have competed for ever since.

 The 1929–30 Kangaroo tour of Great Britain was the fourth Kangaroo tour, and took the Australian team all around England and also into Wales.
 The tour also featured the ninth Ashes series which comprised four Test matches and was won by Great Britain.

 1930s

 The first test of the 1932 Ashes series between Australia and Great Britain drew a world record international rugby league attendance of 70,204 to the Sydney Cricket Ground.
-This attendance stood as the world record until the 1992 World Cup Final played at Wembley Stadium, and as of 2013 remains the record attendance for a rugby league test played in Australia.
+This attendance stood as the world record until the 1992 World Cup final played at Wembley Stadium, and as of 2013 remains the record attendance for a rugby league test played in Australia.
 The Jim Sullivan led Lions triumphed over the Herb Steinohrt led Australians 8–6.

 On the 1933–34 tour New South Wales winger Dave Brown played in 32 matches, including all 3 Tests, scoring 285 points, at the time the greatest number ever attained by an Australian player on tour.

 An exhibition match between Australia and Great Britain at Paris' Stade Pershing in December 1933 inspired the beginnings of rugby league in France.